Inde Navarrette: Career

-Navarrettes first big role came in the sitcom series Denton's Death Date where she played Veronica.
-Navarrette was then cast in season 4 of the Netflix series 13 Reasons Why as Estela.
-Navarrettes biggest role yet came when she got the part of Sarah in Superman & Lois.
-It was announced in June 2023 that Navarrette and six of her co-stars were departing the show for season four due to budget cuts but the plan is for some of them to appear as a cameo if possible.
-Navarratte returned to make a few minor appearances in season 4.
+Navarrette's first role came in the Snapchat original sitcom Denton's Death Date (2019), where she starred as Veronica.
+In 2020, Navarrette was cast in season four of the Netflix series 13 Reasons Why as Estela de la Cruz.
+In 2021, Navarrette signed with Creative Artists Agency (CAA), and landed her first notable starring role later that year as Sarah Cortez in Superman & Lois (2021).
+In June 2023, it was announced that Navarrette and six of her co-stars were departing the show for the fourth and final season due to budget cuts.
+Navarrette returned to make a few minor appearances in season four.
+In 2025, Navarrette played Teresa Flores in the action film Trap House.